 Check out the brand’s official response regarding this:

 It is easy to worry about losing data during the shift to the new file chapter.

 However, since the camera does not stop recording, you do not lose any captured moments, and the subtle chaptering process does not leave any trace behind.
-As such, you can play and enjoy your self-made film on the GoPro without encountering any glitches or interruptions, appearing as one long clip.

 Nonetheless, if you take out the memory card and place it on your computer or laptop for editing, it will appear like segmented clips.
 For this reason, you need to stitch them together if you desire to edit or watch it as one long clip on the computer.
 Notably, you can edit the clips as they are without having to put them back together.